Countdown to Lights Out!

 This countdown has been ended already!

-Click here to add your pledge and address to the map below to turn off lights for the Lights Out Challenge JH from 10:30pm-11:30pm on Wednesday, August 11th 2021!
+Click here to add your pledge and address to the map below to turn off lights for the Lights Out Challenge JH from 10:00pm-12:00am on Saturday, July 30th 2022!

 Ways to Get Involved:

-- Join us at the Center for the Arts Lawn to watch the Perseid Meteor Shower from downtown Jackson!
+- Join us at the Stilson Transit Center for some stargazing and to get the chance to see some Perseid Meteors!

 - If you’re a photographer and want to help us out with collecting baseline data before the event as well as during the event please contact Samuel@wyomingstargazing.org

-Become part of the growing movement to Save our Night Skies and enjoy the peak of the Perseid Meteor Shower from downtown Jackson!
+Become part of the growing movement to Save our Night Skies!

 Why We Are Doing This: